Engrava

 The memory database for AI agents.

 Runs on SQLite.
-No server.
-No LLM.
+No server required.
+No LLM in the core write path.

 Engrava is different.